-This Act recognizes that there may be parties whichthat own different interests in real property, other than the fee simple interest, and these are defined as "interested parties" under Section 2 (98) of this Act.
-Examples include an interest in mineral rights may be owned separately from surface rights, long term leases, mortgages and liens.
+This Act recognizes that there may be parties that own different interests in real property, other than the fee simple interest, and these are defined as "interested parties" under Section 2 (8).
+Examples include an interest in mineral rights owned separately from surface rights, long term leases, mortgages and liens.